LACMIP/emu/docs/_documentation/typecollection.md

    --- | ---
     1  | Start by querying the Catalogue Module for all specimens in the Type Collection.
     2  | Sort the specimens by "Current Location".
 Start with Drawer 1,Cabinet 1 and work in ascending cabinet order.
     3  | Open Cabinet 1, Drawer 1.
-Pull out specimens starting in the Left most corner and working from Front to Back.
+Pull out specimens starting in the left most corner and work from front to back.
 Place specimens in a wooden tray as the white metal drawer of the cabinet is heavy.
 Make sure to keep the specimens in the same arrangement as they were ordered in the drawer.
     4  | Check that the name in the original publication, in its original form, is listed under the Identifications tab.
 If the identification is Kingdom - Unknown, then you will need to open the Taxonomy module to add the name.
+If you cannot find the publication in the google drive under LACMIP Shared FOlder > IMLS > Type Publications OR in the Reprint Library in the Type Room, add the publication, author, and catalog number details to the google sheet "Type Publications needed/missing".
     5  | Follow the instructions listed here under [Creating a new Taxonomy Record]({{ site.baseurl }}/documentation/taxonomy/##creating a new taxonomy record) to input a new genus or species name.
 If the genus does not exist in EMu yet, then add it to the google sheet "Type taxonomic names to review - Type Collection" to confirm whether it is appropriate to add.
     6  | Mark the new taxonomic entry as "Unknown" under "Currently Accepted" and leave the "Currently Accepted Name" field blank [(Example.)]({{ site.baseurl }}/assets/images/type collection_taxonomy_currently accepted name.png)
     7  | After adding the species name, replace this identification with the prior "Unknown" identification.
     8  | In the comments on the Identification tab, add this phrase "Filed under originally published name."
-If it is the only identification, check mark "Yes" under "Currently Accepted" and check mark "Yes" under "Filed as" [(Example.)]({{ site.baseurl }}/assets/images/Catalogue_Type Room Taxonomy.png)
+If it is the only identification, check mark "Yes" under "Currently Accepted" and check mark "Yes" under "Filed as".
+However, if there are multiple identifications follow this [(Example.)]({{ site.baseurl }}/assets/images/Catalogue_Type Room Taxonomy.png)

+Do not delete previous identifications.
+There might be some specimens with the complete wrong identification attached.
+Inform collections staff of this occurrence.
+{: .notice--warning}

 # Assimilating New Types